Wrong-Patient Surgery Lawyer in Washington, D.C.

 - The patient on whom the surgery was wrongfully performed – The consequences may be even more grave.
 The patient may suffer from the loss of a critical organ or body party (for example, the wrongful removal of a kidney or amputation of a limb), face an increased risk of infection or other complications, or suffer pain, suffering, high medical expenses and other losses associated with the surgery.

-Can You File a Lawsuit for a Wrong-Patient Surgery?
+Can You File a Lawsuit for a Wrong-Patient Surgery in Washington, D.C.?

-Other Common Surgical Errors Warranting a Medical Malpractice Claim
+Other Common Issues Experienced In Surgical Procedures, Warranting a Medical Malpractice Claim

 Wrong-patient surgery in Washington, D.C. is one of the most heinous surgical errors.
-It is by no means the only surgical error that may warrant a medical malpractice claim against a hospital or specific medical professional.
+It is by no means the only mistake from surgery that may warrant a medical malpractice claim against a hospital or specific medical professional.
 Other errors that may warrant compensation include:

 - Wrong-site surgeries (operating on the wrong body part)